o-ikne/BML-Project/README.md

 - (2) emphasize the strong and weak points of the paper
 - (3) apply it to real data of our choice when applicable.

+This repository contains our Python implementation for this project.
-This project is done by Zakaria Boulkhir \& me.
+>This project is done by Zakaria Boulkhir \& me.
 For more insights check out our report.

 ## **2. Article**
 M. Welling and Y. W. Teh.
 Bayesian learning via stochastic gradient Langevin